3961 Hastings Street

 The holidays tend to be accompanied by a few varieties of festive flora.
 But did you know that some of these can be hazardous to your cat?
 The festive plants that are most important to avoid bringing into your home are:

 It’s best to keep these plants out of your house altogether if you have a cat at home.
-But if that’s not possible, ensure they’re kept in a room your cat won’t have access to.
+If that’s not possible, ensure they’re kept in a room your cat won’t have access to.

 4. Keep human food well out of reach